toolleeo/cli-apps/README.md

 * [scrot](https://github.com/dreamer/scrot) - SCReenshot - simple screenshot tool.
 Main features: window and retangular area capturing export to PNG JPG GIF and others.
 * [svgcleaner](https://github.com/RazrFalcon/svgcleaner) - Clean up your SVG files from the unnecessary data.
 * [SVGO](https://github.com/svg/svgo) - SVG Optimizer is a Node.js-based tool for optimizing SVG vector graphics files.
+* [svgshift](https://github.com/10xJSChad/svgshift) - Command-line utility to quickly adjust the colors in an svg file.
+Allows for quick and easy color manipulation of svg files by adjusting RGB and HSL values.
 * [TermImg](https://github.com/srlehn/termimg) - termimg tries to draw images into terminals.
 The rectangular drawing area is given in cell coordinates (not pixels).
 Origin is the upper-left corner.
 * [terminal-art](https://github.com/Eric-Lennartson/terminal-art) - Art made in the terminal: rotating cube.